 - Applicants with assessed urgent medical and/or welfare grounds.
-For example households who cannot occupy their current accommodation because of a medical problem or disability, and the property cannot be adapted such as a wheelchair user who lives in a first floor flat with no lift (see 7.3.1 for information). - Applicants who are serving or are former members1 of the regular Armed Forces or serving or former members of the Reserve Forces who need to move urgently and have an assessed housing need because of a serious injury, medical condition or disability sustained as a result of their service.
+For example, households who cannot occupy their current accommodation because of a medical problem or disability, and the property cannot be adapted such as a wheelchair user who lives in a first floor flat with no lift (see 7.3.1 for information). - Applicants who are serving or are former members1 of the regular Armed Forces or serving or former members of the Reserve Forces who need to move urgently and have an assessed housing need because of a serious injury, medical condition or disability sustained as a result of their service. - Transfer tenant who has been notified that their home is to be demolished or redeveloped.